How To Apply Lipstick For A Perfect Pout

 Day or night, a red lip will always turn heads.
 When picking a crimson, finding the right shade depends on your complexion.
 Those with fairer skin should try a blue-based red or cranberry color.
 Olive complexions glow in a yellow- or orange-based tint, and those with a darker skin tone stun in just about every shade, though purple and brown undertones particularly pop.
 The Kilian Le Rouge Parfum line offers an array of matte reds that feel velvety (not drying) and are scented with notes of vanilla and neroli.

 It’s no wonder this shade is often sold out, Charlotte Tilbury’s Superstar Lips in Pillow Talk is about as universally flattering as it gets.
-The rosy neutral offers a subtle wash of satin-finish color that flatters just about every skin tone.
+The rosy neutral offers a subtle wash of satin-finish color that looks good on just about every skin tone.
 Consider it the lipstick equivalent of your favorite, it-goes-with-everything white t-shirt.

 Smudge-proof lipstick dates back to 1950 and has been a makeup bag must-have ever since.
 While longwear formulas have historically meant sacrificing moisture for staying power, makeup legend Pat McGrath cracked the code with her MatteTrance Lipsticks.
 Available in “nudes,” “brights,” and “darks,” the buttery matte bullets are richly pigmented but creamy and stay all day — seriously.